KevinABird/KevinABird.github.io/_posts/2021-02-12-still-no-support.md

 4. Because of this, my paper actually agrees with hereditarianism.

 I'll address these points below.
-This

 **Claim 1- No evidence of stabilizing selection**